-Across 17 countries preparations are underway for this year’s CoderDojo Coolest Projects Showcase!
-As a parent of a CoderDojo ninja, who has attended the event the last two years I know first-hand what it’s like.
-In light of this I thought it would be great to share some insights and tips I’ve picked up over the years to help make the whole day really enjoyable for all your family.
+Preparations are underway across Europe for this year’s Coolest Projects Awards, the excitement is building!
+As a parent of a CoderDojo ninja I know first-hand what it’s like to attend this showcase year on year.
+With this in mind I thought it would be a good idea to share some simple tips to help make the day thoroughly enjoyable for the whole family.

-Knowing a breakdown of the day, what to expect and what to bring is extremely helpful, especially if you plan on bringing younger siblings or extended family.
+Knowing when to arrive, what to expect throughout the day and what to bring is extremely helpful, especially if you plan on bringing younger siblings and extended family.

-If you have yet to grab tickets for siblings, aunts, uncles, grandparents or friends get them for free here before the day itself.
+If you have yet to grab tickets for siblings, aunts, uncles, grandparents or friends you can get them here.

-Each project in the Scratch category is allocated a 60cm high by 80 wide space, while other categories will have a 1 metre high by 80cm wide stand space (with 1 plug socket) on which the ninja’s can put anything that helps to showcase their project.
+Each project is allocated a meter square stand with one plug socket, on which the ninja’s can put anything that helps to showcase their project.

 Judges will walk throughout the stands and ask ninjas about their projects in more detail.
 As there are so many ninjas the judging process can take a long time.
 You must be at your stand for the duration of judging.

-It’s a good idea to bring some colouring books, colouring pens, sticker books, comics or small games to occupy younger ninjas and their siblings during the judging phase.
-There are also plenty of workshops running from 10:15 for young people who aren’t presenting a project.
+It’s a good idea to bring some colouring books, colouring pens, scraperfoils, sticker books, comics or small games to occupy younger ninjas and their siblings during the judging phase.

 13:00 – 14:00 Lunch

-This year participants should either bring lunch or can purchase one at the RDS on the day from a number of food stands.
-Instead of heading to the RDS Food Hall at lunchtime (which can be busy) you can bring a packed lunch.
+Instead of heading to the RDS Food Hall at lunchtime (which can be busy) some bring a packed lunch.
 I take my brood across the road to the Horse Show House.
 They have good value panini’s, soups and wraps and the usual nuggets and chips for the kids.
 It’s nice to get some fresh air, regroup and relax.

 Last year I also brought a cooled bag with drinks, snacks and treats for my kids to dip into throughout the day.
 The RDS gets very warm so having bottles of cool water to hand is a lifesaver.

 After lunch the Judges will be deciding on which projects should win an award in each category for each of the different age groups.
-This provides an optimal opportunity to participate in the Riot Games Area, the Intel and Maker workshops or the Discovery zone in the Main Hall.
+This provides an optimal opportunity to participate in Launch’d.

 Ninja’s will be called to enter the awards hall.
-The ceremony will commence with plenty of fun, music and games between the presentation of awards to those who were selected by the Judges.
+The ceremony will commence with plenty of fun, music and games between the presentation of awards to those deemed by the judges as worthy recipients.

 18:00 Event Close